amandacowardblack/tutorials/building-cluster-ubuntu.md

 When installing on the head node, it says to run this on all slave nodes, and I didn’t do it until after all that other stuff.
 Not sure when is appropriate to do it.

-    /usr/lib/yp/ypinit -s $(your-hostname).$(your-domain)
+    /usr/lib/yp/ypinit -s ${your-hostname}.${your-domain}
 # Resource Management and Scheduler
 ## Son of Grid Engine

 **Master**
 The following notes are adapted from Jeff Gout.
-He set it up so that you should create an account for managing SGE called sgeadmin (in this case, I made pw: $(password2)).
+He set it up so that you should create an account for managing SGE called sgeadmin (in this case, I made pw: ${password2}).
 But, I’m really installing it as root, because that’s how my system is working.

 Create a home for SGE.